Wednesday, September 24, 2014

 medium: charcoal

-This 8x10 framed drawing will be on display at New Mexico Art League Black & White show, March 7 to April 6, 2024
+This 8x10 framed drawing was on display at New Mexico Art League Black & White show, March 7 to April 6, 2024

 Dec 2023